Murder of Ben Wilson: Aftermath

 The life and murder of Ben Wilson was featured in two documentary films produced in the 21st century.
 The first, directed by Coodie and Chike and produced in association with ESPN Films, was titled Benji and made its debut at the 2012 Tribeca Film Festival.
-Billy Moore appears in the film to give his side of the story for the first time; he reiterated the claim made by his attorney at his trial, that he only shot Wilson out of fear for his own life.
+Billy Moore appears in the film to give his side of the story for the first time.
+He reiterated the claim made by his attorney at his trial, that he only shot Wilson out of fear for his own life.
 He said that Wilson "dared" him to shoot once he pulled the .22 out and that he felt Wilson was just "punking" him by taunting him.
 Moore also said that Dixon had nothing to do with the shooting.

 In 2020, Two Sides of the Gun: A Story of Reconciliation was screened in Chicago during NBA All-Star Weekend festivities.
-At the screening, Billy Moore and Ben Wilson's brothers Anthony and Jeffrey appeared onstage together and the two Wilsons publicly forgave Moore for his action; this was the dying wish of Mary Wilson, who passed away at the age of 63 in December 2000.
+At the screening, Billy Moore and Ben Wilson's brothers Anthony and Jeffrey appeared onstage together and the two Wilsons publicly forgave Moore for his action.
+This was the dying wish of Mary Wilson, who died at the age of 63 in December 2000.